escohen115/escohen115/README.md

 ##  Hi, I'm Simon! 👋

 Full-stack software engineer with a background in Web Analytics. <br> <br>
- Passionate about building applications that solve real world problems.
+Passionate about building applications that deliver an outstanding user experience.
 Code synthesizes my drive for lifelong learning, creativity, and critical reasoning.